Wilton Drug Lawyer

 What Are the Categories of Drugs Crimes?

 Not all drug offenses are created equal.
 Federal and state laws vary, and within the two arenas the penalties for the offenses can vary significantly.
 Federal law classifies drugs into multiple schedules based on their likelihood of misuse and addiction.
-In the state of Connecticut, drug penalties vary by the location of the alleged crime, the kind of drug involved, and whether the accused individual has been convicted of prior drug violations, among a multitude of factors.
+In the state of Connecticut, penalties of these offenses vary by the location of the alleged crime, the kind of drug involved, and whether the accused individual has been convicted of prior controlled substance violations, among a multitude of factors.

-It is prudent to contact a Wilton drug attorney after being charged with crimes such as possession of marijuana, possession of a hallucinogen, selling narcotics, prescription forgery, possessing a drug in a banned location, or possessing drug paraphernalia.
-Connecticut General Statutes (C.G.S.) § 21a-240 outlines the various types of drug crimes and illegal substances included in the state’s drug laws.
+It is prudent to contact a Wilton attorney after being charged with drug crimes such as possession of marijuana, possession of a hallucinogen, selling narcotics, prescription forgery, possessing a controlled substance in a banned location, or possessing paraphernalia.
+Connecticut General Statutes (C.G.S.) § 21a-240 outlines the various types of drug crimes and illegal substances included in the state’s controlled substance laws.

 How Is Marijuana Possession Sentenced?